hereariim/IPPN_napari/Exercise-4_My first widget/README.md

 More broadly, users can provide input for other objects.
 Below are the object types and their variables.

-- `napari.types.Image` : Binary mask
+- `napari.layers.Image` : Binary mask

-- `napari.types.Points` : Points data
+- `napari.layers.Points` : Points data

-- `napari.types.Shapes` : Shapes data
+- `napari.layers.Shapes` : Shapes data

-- `napari.types.Surface` : Vectors data
+- `napari.layers.Surface` : Vectors data